coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    This means that two instances of the same inductive type (family) are convertible only if all the universes are equal.

-   .. exn:: The cumulative and noncumulative attributes can only be used in a polymorphic context.
+   .. exn:: The cumulative attribute can only be used in a polymorphic context.

       Using this attribute requires being in a polymorphic context, i.e. either having the :flag:`Universe Polymorphism` flag on, or